jonjon1123/bowlr-status-old/site/content/incidents/settings-error-incident.md

 +++
 # default attributes for an incident.
-title = "{{ replace .TranslationBaseName "- NoSuchMethodError: The getter 'alwaysShowFrameScores' was called on null." | title }}" date = {{ .Date }}
+title = "{{ replace .TranslationBaseName "-" " " | NoSuchMethodError: The getter 'alwaysShowFrameScores' was called on null. }}"
+date = {{ .Date }}

 # severity: represents the impact of